 I value the trust of my readers, followers, subscribers, the digital community, and the businesses that I partner with.
 Full stop.
-Those relationships allow me to do this work and pursue a career in the food space on my own terms.
+Those relationships allow me to do this work and pursue a career on my own terms.

-I want to build an honest, vibrant community centered around two things: a love for food and a commitment to equality.
+I want to build an honest, vibrant community centered around a commitment to thoughtful exploration and equality.
 To further that aim, below are clear guidelines on what you can expect from me at Feed the Malik.
 From disclosing business relationships to food waste and knowledge sharing, the guidelines below are the foundation of Feed the Malik.

 1. I will disclose when I was paid in exchange for sharing about a product or service.
 I will also make it clear any time I was provided with a product or service for free.
 Know that I only share about things I truly enjoy and my reviews are honest, but I will clearly disclose business relationships that relate to my content.